 Charity Commission requires most charities to prepare a trustees’ annual report.
 It is often viewed as a marketing document by some small charities without a large marketing budget.
 More often than not, charities include the trustees’ report as part of their accounts.
 As most funders ask you for your annual accounts when submitting funding bids, you can use it to show off what you charity stands for and its achievements.

 If you are a small charity, you should include information under the following headings in your annual report.
+Read our blog on ‘What to include in your trustees report?’ for further information.
 Kindly note that there are additional disclosure requirements for charities with audited accounts.

 - Reference and administrative details of the charity, its trustees and advisers